girnara/scheduler-service/README.md

 Install JAVA 1.8 on your development environment
 ```

+### Features
+Service provide following features.
+   - Distributed Job Schedule
+   - Trigger registered webhook(job config webhook url) at every execution of specific job.
+   - Exponential failure Handling
+   - Fault Tolerant and resilient in nature for executing a JOB(handles misfire with default timeout as 1 minutes.)
+   - Reschedule a already scheduled JOB
+   - Cancel a already scheduled JOB

+### Webhook Implementation
+   - Client need to implement the HTTP POST webhook method in there APP to listen the trigger event. i.e. TestController in `scr/main/java/in/ind/core/controllers.TestController` to do your custom operations.
+   - The SLA for Webhook is defined to 10 seconds.
+If App is not responding in 10 seconds it will considered it as failed and will retry exponentially(Default MAX attempt is 5).
+The client should implement the Async way to handle big ETL load. i.e. Using KAFKA Queue, Celery with RabbitMQ/Redis.

+### Future Features
+   - Configurable retry handler.
+   - Async API invocation.
+   - Job execution history with detailed logs.

 ### Scheduling a job using APIs

 Once application is up and running